iColgateZz/polo/README.md

 ## Running Code

-To run code in file.polo, use the following command:
+To run code in `file.polo`, use the following command:

 ```bash
 ./polo file.polo